tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

-in the documentation handwaves over the communication between the host application and the WASM guest, because either you're leaning on DOM bindgen libraries or exposing a narrow system interface to the guest like allowing it access to specific files.
+in the documentation handwaves over the communication between the host application and the WASM guest, because either you're leaning on DOM bindgen libraries or exposing a narrow system interface to the guest like allowing it access to specific file handles.
 In particular, I struggled with figuring out how a guest written in Rust was supposed to set up linear memory and make host function calls.

 I've published the code below as a repository with commits for each step at [tgross/wasm-shell-example].

-> Allergy warning: please note that this use case _requires_ the
+> Allergy warning: please note that this use case requires the
 > `unsafe` keyword in the guest application.
 The host application has
 > no use of `unsafe` in the application code, but of course if you dig
 > down far enough into the wasmtime library you'll find it there as